Home » Recipes » Method » Air Fryer » Air Fryer London Broil

 What Temperature Should I Cook London Broil To?

-Here is a general guideline for cooking times and temperatures for London Broil.
-First, you must cook on one side for about 8 minutes.
-Then flip and cook for the additional time noted below.
+Here are the general guidelines for cooking times and temperatures for London broil.
+First, you must cook the steak on one side for about 8 minutes.
+Then, flip and cook for the additional time noted below.

 • Rare: Cook for 4-5 minutes and check for an internal temperature of 120F.